RobTillaart/ACS712/README.md

   - RTOS specific class?
   - **detectFrequency(float)** blocks pretty long.
 - pre-calculate **\_AmperePerStep** to remove expensive float division.
+  - should mA per step be more efficient?
 - more testing.
 - add count parameter to **mA_DC(uint8_t count = 1)** to takes multiple
   readings instead of just one.